Children aged 16 years and under must be accompanied by a parent or guardian, who will take full responsibility for

-On the Beat reserve the right to combine or split any age sections from what they have originally advertised in the programme.
+Please note that On the Beat reserves the right to combine or split age sections if necessary, even if they differ from the originally advertised programme.

-Our qualified scrutineer will use the ‘skating system’ to analyse the adjudicators marks.
-Six dancers will be selected from preliminary rounds into a final round.
-All finalists will be presented with a trophy at our prize presentation.
-Occasionally you may see 5, 7 or 8 dancers in a final.
+During the competition, our qualified scrutineer will use the ‘skating system’ to analyse the adjudicators’ marks.
+From the preliminary rounds, six dancers will be selected to move on to the final round.
+All finalists will be recognised and awarded in our prize presentation.
+On occasion, you may witness 5, 7, or 8 dancers in a final.
 This is sometimes the outcome when using this form of marks analysis.

 Set Routine Solos

-It is understood that there might be a slight difference in interpretation of routines but please try to match them as closely as possible to how your teacher shows them.
+We understand that there might be slight differences in the interpretation of routines, but we encourage everyone to try and match them as closely as possible to how your teacher shows them.

 Freestyle Street Dance Solos

-Breaking footwork such as 6 step/coffee grinder is permitted at any level however please see details below on tricks/ freezes/ acrobatics in each section.
-Judges are made aware of these rules at the start of each competition and advised not to mark dancers not following our guidelines on this.
+Breaking footwork, such as 6-step or coffee grinder, is permitted at any level.
+However, for tricks, freezes, and acrobatics, please refer to the specific guidelines below for each section.
+Judges are informed of these rules at the beginning of each competition and are advised not to mark dancers that arent following our guidelines on this.

 Class member solos

 Anyone who has not entered the freestyle category at any Street Dance competition before.
 No acrobatics/flips/freezes/worm permitted in any round.